bfidatadigipres/dpx_encoding/README.md

 - Refreshes the temporary_rawcooked_list.txt and temp_queued_list.txt

 PASS ONE:
-- Feeds list of DPX sequences from check_padding_list.txt into loop and compares against rawcooked_success.log and temp_queued_list.txt
+- Feeds list of DPX sequence folders from check_padding_list.txt into loop and compares against rawcooked_success.log and temp_queued_list.txt
-  - If 'folders' not on either lists the folder name is written to temporary_retry_list.txt
+  - If DPX sequence not on either lists the folder name is written to temporary_retry_list.txt
 - Takes the temporary_retry_list.txt and performs filter of all names by last 5 digits (part whole) passing 01* first
 - Trims first twenty from this filtered list and passes to retry_list.txt and outputs this list to the log, with details about encoding using --check-padding
-- Passes retry_list.txt DPX sequences to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates log file of encoding data, used in dpx_post_rawcook.sh
+- Passes retry_list.txt DPX sequences to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh

 PASS TWO:
-- Feeds list of DPX sequences in dpx_to_cook/ 'folders' into loop and compares against rawcooked_success.log and temp_queued_list.txt
+- Feeds list of DPX sequences in dpx_to_cook/ into loop and compares against rawcooked_success.log and temp_queued_list.txt
-  - If 'folders' not on either lists the folder name is written to temporary_rawcook_list.txt
+  - If a DPX sequence is not on either lists the folder name is written to temporary_rawcook_list.txt
 - Takes the temporary_rawcook_list.txt and performs filter of all names by last 5 digits (part whole) passing 01* first
 - Trims first twenty from this filtered list and passes to rawcook_list.txt and outputs this list to the log, allowing for analysis later
-- Passes these DPX sequence names to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates log file of encoding data, used in dpx_post_rawcook.sh
+- Passes these DPX sequence names to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh

 ### dpx_post_rawcook.sh
-A script assesses Matroska files, and logs, before deciding if a file can be moved to autoingest or dumped to failures folder.
+A script assesses Matroska files, and logs, before deciding if a file can be moved to autoingest or to failures folder.
 Moves successful DPX sequences to dpx_completed/ folder ready for clean up scripts.

 Script functions:
-- Refresh all temporary lists generated at each while loop section
+- Refresh all temporary lists .txt files generated in the scripts

 MKV file size check:
 - Obtains total size of encoded Matroska.
 If it's larger that 1TB (1048560MB) moves to killed/ folder and appends current_errors files with failure